Azure/blobxfer/docs/10-cli-usage.md

 Azure File storage, set this option to `file`.
 * `--local-path`
 * `--storage-account` for the destination remote Azure path
-* `--remote-path` for the destination remote Azure path
+* `--remote-path` for the destination remote Azure path.
+This must have, at the minimum, a container or file share name.

 Additionally, an authentication option for the storage account is required.
 Please see the Authentication sub-section below under Options.